bensutherland/ms_oyster_popgen/README.md

 If you want to see how many individuals per population were retained:
 `ls -1 04-all_samples/*.fq.gz | awk -F"/" '{ print $2 }' - | awk -F"_" '{ print $1 }' - | sort -n | uniq -c`

+### Remove problematic individuals
+This individual was found to have very low mapping relative to read counts, so remove it:
+`mv 04-all_samples/Pipestem_631.* 04-all_samples/removed_samples/`

 ## Stacks steps
+Note: we now have a runall option that will run through all stacks steps, using the parameters set in each individual script.
+`./../ms_oyster_popgen/01_scripts/runall_stacks.sh`

 ### pstacks
 Adjust the number of threads and launch
 `./00-scripts/stacks_1b_pstacks.sh`